image

 Admire the vast collection of over a hundred train displays, including the historic Patiala State monorail trainways, the oldest working steam engine Fairy Queen, Fire Engine, Prince of Wales Saloon, Maharaja of Indore Saloon, and more.
 With its enormous collection of historic trains, photos, artifacts, and interactive multimedia presentations that further immerse visitors in the experience, the museum is among Delhi famous places to visit.

-Entry timings at National Rail Museum – The National Rail Museum is open from 9:30 AM- 5:30 PM from Tuesday-Sunday.
+Entry timings at National Rail Museum – 10:00 AM – 5:00 PM

 Location of National Rail Museum- Near Bhutan Embassy, Shantipath, Chanakyapuri, New Delhi- 110021.